The Standardized Information Gathering Questionnaire is a vendor assessment mapping to the requirements of many cyber regulations and frameworks.

 - Expanded operational/enterprise risk: Content for the comprehensive but customizable question library addresses corporate governance functions of anti-trust, anti-bribery, international compliance, call center security, payments compliance, ethical sourcing, and human trafficking risk in the supply chain.
 Enterprise risk governance, information security risk, and privacy data protection questions have expanded based on new regulations, including CCPA and GDPR.

-- Risk and regulatory compliance content: New content across tools helps risk professionals close regulatory compliance gaps in third party relationships.
+- Risk and regulatory compliance content: New content across tools helps risk professionals close regulatory compliance gaps in third-party relationships with strict data security standards such as PCI DSS.

 - Service provider configuration and response management: New agility in the Standardized Information Gathering (SIG) Management Tool enables service providers to make it easier to build, configure, and maintain multiple completed questionnaires, reducing the effort and complexity involved in responding to due diligence requests.